#runandtalk is an England Athletics campaign supported by Mind, the Mental Health charity, to improve mental wellbeing through running by:

 - Runs can be a regular club or group run or something additional to your usual activity.

-- Runs must take place between Saturday 28th January and Friday 3rd February (Time to Talk Day is on Thursday 2nd February; click here to find out more)
+- Runs must take place between Friday 6th October and Friday 13th October (World Mental Health Day is on Tuesday 10th October; click here to find out more)

 - Runs must be at least 1 mile long but otherwise can be any distance of your choice.

 - Runs can include routes with various distances (e.g. a 1 mile run and a 5 mile run).

 - Runs can include walking, jogging and/or running.